A cyberattack has disrupted hospitals and health care in several states

 The FBI in Connecticut issued a statement saying it is working with “law enforcement partners and the victim entities” but could not comment further on an ongoing investigation.

+The incident had all the hallmarks of an extortive ransomware but officials would neither confirm nor deny this.
+In such attacks, criminals steal sensitive data from targeted networks, activate encryption malware that paralyzes them and demand ransoms.

+The FBI advises victims not to pay ransoms as there is no guarantee the stolen data won’t eventually be sold on dark web criminal forums.
+Riggi said paying ransoms also encourages the criminals and finances future attacks.

-Elective surgeries, outpatient appointments, blood drives and other services were suspended, and while the emergency departments reopened late Thursday, many primary care services were closed on Friday, according to the Eastern Connecticut Health Network, which runs the facilities.
+As a result of the attack, Elective surgeries, outpatient appointments, blood drives and other services were suspended, and while the emergency departments reopened late Thursday, many primary care services were closed on Friday, according to the Eastern Connecticut Health Network, which runs many of the Connecticut facilities.
 Patients were being contacted individually, according to the network’s website.

 Similar disruptions also were reported at other facilities system-wide.